 Nursing assistants who have passed the competency exam are placed on a state registry.
 They must be on the state registry to work in a nursing home.

 Some states have other requirements as well, such as continuing education and a criminal background check.
 Check with state boards of nursing or health for more information.

 In some states, nursing assistants can earn additional credentials, such as becoming a Certified Medication Assistant (CMA).
 As a CMA, they can give medications.

 Communication skills.
-Nursing assistants and orderlies must be able to communicate effectively to address patients’ or residents’ concerns.
+Nursing assistants and orderlies must communicate effectively to address patients' or residents' concerns.
 They also need to relay important information to other healthcare workers.

 Compassion.
 Nursing assistants and orderlies assist and care for the sick, injured, and elderly.
 Doing so requires a compassionate and empathetic attitude.

 Patience.
 The routine tasks of cleaning, feeding, and bathing patients or residents can be stressful.
-Nursing assistants and orderlies must have patience in order to complete these tasks.
+Nursing assistants and orderlies must have patience to complete these tasks.

 Physical stamina.
 Nursing assistants and orderlies spend much of their time on their feet.
 They should be comfortable performing physical tasks, such as lifting or moving patients.

 The median annual wage for nursing assistants is $26,590.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $20,040, and the highest 10 percent earned more than $37,900.